petaverse-cloud/pv-docs-site/docs/petority/devices/devices-info.md

 **GPS Status:**

-You can check the GPS status by looking for a GPS icon
+View the GPS Status of the device.

 **Battery Level:**

-Monitor the battery status of your device(Docker and Tag) to ensure it's always operational.
+Monitor the battery status of your device (Docker and Tag) to ensure it's always operational.

 ## Docker & Tag Settings
 ![Device Information:](/img/device/Device.jpg)